fuatcoskun/fuatcoskun.github.io/_posts/2016-06-12-Compiling a project including breakpad with c++11 between ndk-r10d and ndk-r11c.md

 I have a header file called "Math.h" in my Core library and ndk-build confusing about names and looking for standart "fabs", "sqrt", "sinf", "cosf" declarations in my Math.h header file.
 You can handle this issue simply by renaming your header files :)

-I have tested this configuration and modifications on ndk-r10d and ndk-r11c and think it would work also on and ndk between these two versions.
+I have tested this configuration and modifications on ndk-r10d and ndk-r11c and think it would work also on any ndk between these two versions.
 If you don't have a specific issue about your project, "ndk-build" process will be completed succesfully :)